top of page

 I see you.

-In Anishinaabemowin, the Ojibwe language, personal pronouns are not used in verb conjugations.
-Personal prefixes and suffixes (affixes) are used instead.
-They help to understand who is performing an action and whom or what this action affects.
-Personal affixes (prefix + suffix) are parts of a word, so the English phrase "I love you" is one word in Ojibwe : gi-zaagi-in ( you-love-I).
-The same goes for gi-zhawenim-in: (you-care for-I).
-Similarly, "I see you" and "I shall see you" are both one word in Ojibwe: gi-waabam-in (you-see-I), respectively gi-ga-waabam-in (you-will-see-I).
+In Anishinaabemowin, the Ojibwe language, verb conjugations do not use personal pronouns.
+Instead, personal prefixes and suffixes (affixes) are employed.
+These affixes indicate who is performing an action and whom or what the action affects.
+Personal affixes (prefix + suffix) form parts of a word, so the English phrase "I love you" becomes a single word in Ojibwe: gi-zaagi-in (you-love-I).
+The same applies to gi-zhawenim-in: (you-care for-I).
+Similarly, "I see you" and "I shall see you" are each expressed as one word in Ojibwe: gi-waabam-in (you-see-I) and gi-ga-waabam-in (you-will-see-I), respectively.

 Gizaagi'in Gizhawenimin